protekki/bsky-comms/README.md

 If you want to output to a file instead of the console, set `createFile` to `True`.
 File name defaults to "bsky-comms_[date]".
 For a custom name, edit `outFileName` or pass a file name via argument (`python3 bsky-comms.py filename`)

 # Compatibility
-This has only been tested on Linux, but it should work on other platforms.
+This has only been tested on Linux, but it should work on other platforms that support `atproto`.